zanjabil2502/viteReact-banyuwangiTourism/README.md

 This Repo only for testing Vite React, but you so can clone this repo.
 This design only for testing and attribute in this repository maybe have copyright.

-This project created by using React Js Framework and Vite.
-For create this page, i using tailwindcss and swiper js.

 ## Installation